Vagrantin/xen-orchestra/README.md

 +        'http://192.168.0.1:3000/image.xva',
 ```

-A defensive guard is also added around the VIF teardown step.
-The upstream
+At the VIF creation step, the upstream
 code unconditionally calls `VIF.destroy` on the first VIF returned by
 `VM.get_VIFs`.
 If the imported XVA happens to have no VIFs baked in, that
 call fails with a XAPI error and aborts the deploy.
 The patch makes the